-We have audited the consolidated financial statements of Hope and Healing International (the "Organization"), which comprise the consolidated statement of financial position as at June 30, 2022 and the consolidated statements of operations, fund balances and cash flows for the year then ended and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Hope and Healing International (the "Organization"), which comprise the consolidated statement of financial position as at June 30, 2023 and the consolidated statements of operations, fund balances and cash flows for the year then ended and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Hope and Healing International as at June 30, 2022 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Organization as at June 30, 2023 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations ("ASNPO").